 2. A second category would include those specially/purpose-built surf rods designed to perform on the beach, in the surf

 – casting at long distances natural baits (worms of all sorts, pippies, squid,

 prawns, fish fillets, etc. as well as live bait).

 Today, we'll cover the first category, surf rods that are specially designed to be used with artificial lures and baits.

-However, any rod that we use in the surf, on any beach (whether low or high energy), regardless of designation (artificial lures or natural baits) would need to be at least 2.70m (9 foot) long.
-I saw people using 2.10m or even 1.80m rods from the beach, waist deep in water with waders, neoprene or whole wetsuit on to compensate for lack of length to cast where the fish bite.
+Any rod that we use in the surf, on any beach (whether low or high energy), regardless of designation (artificial lures or natural baits) would need to be at least 2.70m (9 foot) long.
+I see people using 2.10m or even 1.80m rods from the beach, waist deep in water with waders, neoprene or whole wetsuit on - using brute force- trying to compensate and somehow cast where the fish bite.

 Sure, if it's winter, you're going for salmon, you're into surf and have a spare wetsuit but you don't want to spend money on longer spinning rods, then OK.
 Go for it.
 Same if you enjoy sitting in those frigid waters, purple lips and all and go for the same or tailor.
 Your small rod with a shiny silver spoon or blinker will probably do the job and land you a decent fish.
 But you struggled.
 With stoicism.
 And despite all of that, you didn't quite enjoy the part between fights.
 But we all salute you.
 For your conviction.
 And hard work.